endlessm/hack-toy-apps/DOCUMENTATION.md

 proxy.connect('g-properties-changed', () => { print(proxy.Hackable); });
 ```

-**NOTE**: That this is currently used by the Shell to hide the Flip-To-Hack button for the HackUnlock ToyApp.

 #### Flip Action Example

 To connect this action to the JavaScript game, the game must implement a `flip` global function: